hjens/lya_igm_rt/README.md

 are done, see Laursen 2010 (link above).

-Given the Lyman-alpha transmission functions, one can then calculate the actual transmitted Lyman-alpha line shape, given some assumed intrinsic line shape.
+Given the Lyman-alpha transmission functions, one can then calculate the actual transmitted Lyman-alpha line shape, and transmitted fraction of Lyman-alpha photons, given some assumed intrinsic line shape.

 Package contents